eldronzhou/SDPRX_paper/README.md

 **<a name="real-ss"></a>3.
 Obtaining and cleaning the summary statistics**

-The study of the summary statistics is listed in the Web resources section of the manuscript.
-If you need assistance, feel free to submit to the issue.
-Here we provide an example on downloading and processing the height summary statistics from the GIANT consortium.
+The studies of the summary statistics are listed in our manuscript.
+Here we provide an example on processing the HDL summary statistics from the GLGC consortium.
 The procedure is similar for other traits.

 ```
-cd UKB_real/HGT/summ_stats/
+cd real/HGT/summ_stats/

 # download
 wget https://portals.broadinstitute.org/collaboration/giant/images/0/01/GIANT_HEIGHT_Wood_et_al_2014_publicrelease_HapMapCeuFreq.txt.gz